 - Student Conduct & Online Behavior: In conjunction with the policy stated in the Common Course Syllabus, one must uphold proper and respectful communication with the instructor and fellow classmates at all times.
 All interactions will remain civil just as they would in a traditional classroom.
 Repeated violations of this policy may result in the student being dropped from the course. - Written Work: All written work should be presented using the conventions of Standard Written English.
 South Plains College requires all students to become proficient in "academic English," a form of English that is typically used in academic, professional, and business contexts.
 While slang, regional idioms, and informal kinds of self-expression are appropriate in some contexts, they are out of place in academic writing.
 This will relate to any written work done in the course including discussions, written assignments, and essay questions on Connect Homework Assignments. - Late work: Late work is not accepted in this course.
 All coursework must be submitted by the deadlines on the calendar to receive full credit.
 It is best to plan ahead and not wait until the last minute to submit any coursework.
 Most coursework can be submitted early, so take advantage and don't get stuck.
-However, in the event that you miss deadlines there are two options available:

-1. On a Discussion or Connect Assignment you may use what I call a "Freebie," which means you will automatically receive full credit on that specific assignment.
+However, in the event that you miss deadlines on a Discussion or Assignment you may use what I call a "Freebie," which means you will automatically receive full credit on that specific assignment.
 You can only do this once during the session, so use it wisely.
-To use this option, you will email your instructor in Blackboard within one week after that assignment deadline occurs, state that you would like to use your Freebie, and specifically state the assignment to which you would like it applied.
+To use this option, you will email your instructor in Blackboard within one week of the assignment deadline, state that you would like to use your Freebie, and specifically state the assignment to which you would like it applied.
 This doesn't happen automatically; no email, no credit, it's all on you.
 Remember, if it's later than one week after the deadline, then it's too late to use this option.
-This option cannot be used on an exam or on a LearnSmart.
+(This option cannot be used on an exam.
+If you miss a deadline on an exam, keep in mind that your lowest exam score will be dropped at the end of the semester.
+See details under "Exams"). - Academic Integrity: In addition to the policy in the Common Course Syllabus, it should be understood that students found guilty of cheating or plagiarism will earn a zero on the work in question for the first offense and will be dropped from the course with an 'F' should a second offense occur.
+For further information and examples please see the Catalog, Student Guide or refer to www.plagiarism.org